-All conduct proceedings, whether the conduct is reported to have occurred on or off campus, shall provide a prompt, fair, and impartial investigation and resolution.
+All conduct proceedings shall provide a prompt, fair, and impartial investigation and resolution.
 All investigations and proceedings shall be conducted by officials who receive annual training on the nature of the types of cases they are handling (including the definition of sexual harassment for Title IX purposes and the scope of the College's programs and activities under Title IX), how to conduct an impartial investigation, and how to conduct in an impartial manner a proceeding (including hearings, appeals and informal resolution methods) in a manner that protects the safety of victims and promotes accountability, among other relevant issues required under Title IX.